MarkWattsBoomi/Chat/README.md

 A list of chat items, any type.
 We define which attributes map to author, date & content in the attributes.

 ## Label
-A tooltip to be displayed in the header bar.
+A title to be displayed in the header bar.

 ## Attributes